alices-wonderland/doorknob/docs/docs/features.md

 @enduml
 ```

-### User Signup
+### User Registration

-User can signup via all identifier types.
+User can register via all identifier types.
 Each identifier type has specific ways to enable self.

 #### Sequence Diagram